usask-arg/sasktran/pysasktran/docs/source/other_engines.rst

 SASKTRAN-MC
 ===========
 SASKTRAN-MC performs Monte-Carlo integration to solve the RTE and is described in Zawada et. al. (2015).
-SASKTRAN-MC is contained within the main SASKTRAN package.

 Suitable For
 ^^^^^^^^^^^^